inf380p/inf380p.github.io/_posts/<username>/2020-08-26-first-post-<shashwatj14>.md

 ---
 layout: post
-author: <shashwatj14>
+author: shashwatj14
-title: "Shashwat's's first post!"
+title: "Shashwat's first post!"
 ---

 Hi there,
-This is my frst github post.
+This is my first github post.
+Excited to be a part of this course and looking forward to learning more about Python.